ajsmith607/memills/content/family-of-edward-hallock-mills/topics/richardson-george.md

 ## Notes for Future Researchers

-There are multiple George Richardsons in Tompkins County during George H. Richardson's life, including at least two others in Ithaca during the time he lived there.
+There appears to be at least one other George Richardson living in Ithaca during the time this subject lived there.